 States have passed laws regulating robocalls, contending that they invade residential privacy and tranquility.
 However, at least two federal appeals courts have invalidated such legislation on First Amendment grounds.

-4th Circuit in 2015 rules S.C.’s robocall law violates First Amendment
+4th Circuit ruled South Carolina's robocall law violated First Amendment

 The U.S. Court of Appeals for the 4th Circuit invalidated South Carolina’s law regulating robocalls on First Amendment grounds in Cahaly v.
 Larosa (2015).